 According to the Oxford dictionary, the definition of cultural appropriation is: the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.

-While I’m uncomfortable with Whitesplaining this, I’ll do my best (please critique, I have plenty to learn in this area).
-I take it to mean that we aren’t to dress up as a culture that is not our own.
-Examples of cultural appropriation include white people dressing in stereotypes, such as posing as Mexican (such as wearing a sombrero, moustache, etc), Native Americans (wearing feather headdress, war bonnet, leather fringe, etc), Asians (white-faced Geisha, kimonos), Indians (sari’s, bindi’s, etc), Blacks (afro wigs, Rastafarian hats, dreads, cornrows, microbraids), etc. Breaking this rule makes you look like an ignorant D-bag, reflects poorly on your camp, and most importantly, reinforces hurtful stereotypes, misrepresenting and alienating people belonging to that culture.
+Examples of cultural appropriation include dressing in stereotypes, such as wearing a sombrero, moustache, etc, Native Americans (wearing feather headdress, war bonnet, leather fringe, etc), Asians (white-faced Geisha, kimonos), Indians (sari’s, bindi’s, etc), Blacks (afro wigs, Rastafarian hats, dreads, cornrows, micro-braids), etc.

 Interesting fact: Burning Man is held on Paiute (Native American) land.
 All the more reason to be respectful in our expression…

-I’ve read contradicting info about whether or not feathers are allowed, (certainly no feather boas, or anything with fluffy or loose feathers), but for simplicity’s sake, I’d like our camp to not bring any.
+I’ve read contradicting info about whether or not feathers are allowed, (certainly no feather boas, or anything with fluffy or loose feathers), but for simplicity’s sake, it’s best not to bring any.
 Feathers can leave tiny fragments of MOOP that are a challenge to tweeze out of the playa.
-Now, if a true Native American is wearing feathers, that’s fine by me (there will be members of the local Paiute community there), but for the rest of us, let’s leave these at home.
+Now, if a Native American is wearing feathers, all the power to them (there will be members of the local Paiute community there), but for the rest of us, let’s leave these at home.

 #3: Brand Logos